karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 The instructions are shorthand and refer extensively to online resources with more elaborate and detailed information.
 Perhaps the best source for hints and tricks on how to get different software packages to work in Linux is [Linux Hint](https://linuxhint.com).
 The instructions focuses on using the <span class='app'>Terminal</span>, it you prefer to use the Graphical User Interface (GUI), try out the [Ubuntu Software Center](https://help.ubuntu.com/community/UbuntuSoftwareCenter).

-The instructions summarises the instructions in my blogs on [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/), [Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/), [Set up blog tools: Jekyll and Atom](https://karttur.github.io/setup-blog/) and [Setup GitHub pages](https://karttur.github.io/setup-github/).
+The instructions summarises my other blogs on [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/), [Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/), [Set up blog tools: Jekyll and Atom](https://karttur.github.io/setup-blog/) and [Setup GitHub pages](https://karttur.github.io/setup-github/).
 These other blogs were written for mac osx.

 ## Prerequisites